JL710/iced-guide/src/faq.md

 ## When is the next release, and what features will it bring with it?

 The next release will probably happen when the to-dos on the [roadmap](https://whimsical.com/roadmap-iced-7vhq6R35Lp3TmYH4WeYwLM) are finished.

-## How can I create charts?

-There is currently an advanced chart api or crate for iced.
-But there is a [iced backend for plotters](https://github.com/Joylei/plotters-iced/tree/master).

-## How can I create a row/column with draggable items?

-For creating a draggable row/column you can use the [`dragking`](https://github.com/airstrike/dragking) crate that provides such a widget.